This plugin is available for all plans.

 You can also delete pages from the Exhibit Metadata page through a two-step process.
 First, click the large black X on the display bar of the page you wish to delete.
 Once you click the X, the bar will turn red (see the bar for the page Edward in the image below).
 Clicking the arrow will undo the delete action.
 To confirm deleting a page, you must click the Save Changes button.
 Once pages have been deleted, they cannot be restored.

-Layouts from earlier versions applied to an entire page, but in Exhibit Builder 3.0 pages combine smaller content units called “blocks.”
+Pages can be organized using content units called “blocks.”
 There are four kinds of blocks: item(s) with text, an item gallery, text only, or a geolocation map (if you have installed the Geolocation plugin).
 Each page can have one or more content blocks.

 The File with Text block allows you to pair full size or thumbnail files of your items with a block of text.
 The item files will all be the same size.
 Text will appear either to the right or left of the item(s).
 You can use a single item file paired with text, or have multiple item files to the right or left of a block of text.